Temaa123/titanium-mod/README.md

 # Titanium Mod
-so its like.. a qol mod

-for mining titanium on earthmc
+a minecraft java fabric qol mod for mining titanium on earthmc

 its still in alpha tho